acaengine/docs/api/control/dependencies.md

 # Dependencies

-When a driver is loaded into ACAEngine, it becomes a _dependency_.
+When a driver is loaded into Engine, it becomes a _dependency_.
 Dependencies are available as the blueprint from which modules are created.
 The `/dependencies` endpoint provide methods to discover, load and update these.
 For more on the role the drivers play, see:

 {% page-ref page="../../key-concepts/drivers.md" %}